 At BondExchange, our 40 years of experience, leading technology, and access to markets ensures that we have the knowledge and resources to provide your clients with fast and friendly service whether obtaining quotes or issuing bonds.

 Not an agent?
 Then let us pair you with one!

 Click the above image to find a BX Agent near you

 What are the Different Types of Court Bonds?

 As we mentioned earlier, there are many different types of court bonds that will fall under either the probate or judicial category.
 Below are the different types of court bonds:

-Probate bonds are surety bonds that are required by a probate court and protect the beneficiaries of an estate from financial harm if the court-appointed fiduciary breaches their duties.
+A probate bond is a surety bond required by a probate court that protects the beneficiaries of an estate from financial harm if the court-appointed fiduciary breaches their duties.
 Probate courts require individuals to purchase a probate bond prior to being appointed to a fiduciary role over an estate’s assets.
 There are two classes of probate bonds:

 1. Bonds for the Estate of a Deceased Individual: